 The computational model contains a large quantity of both model inputs, as well as calculated values.
-To prevent accidentally over writing calculated values, the workbooks have all values, except for the model inputs, locked so they cannot be edited.
+To prevent accidentally over-writing calculated values, the workbooks have all values, except for the model inputs, locked so they cannot be edited.

 It is possible to unlock the worksheets within Excel by using the 'Protection' option under the 'Tools' menu.
-No password has been set-up to facilitate formula changes if required.
+No password has been set-up to further protect the formulas from accidental changes.

-In order to simplify long and complicated excel function and to make the model easier to trace, custom functions were developed to calculate the EUAC, the present worth, and EUAC of regularly occurring payments.
+In order to simplify long and complicated Excel functions and to make the model easier to trace, custom functions were developed to calculate the EUAC, the present worth, and EUAC of regularly occurring payments.
 The custom formulas were created with Visual Basic for Applications and are stored within each of the workbooks.
 The equations for these formulas can be found in Chapter 6.
 The custom formulas should not be changed.